Ex-Trump Organization CFO Weisselberg released from jail | Law-Order

 Ex-Trump Organization CFO Weisselberg released from jail

-Former Trump Organization chief financial officer Allen Weisselberg was released from jail on Wednesday, according to New York City Department of Correction records.
-Weisselberg was sent to New York's Rikers Island jail on January 10 for helping engineer a wide-ranging 15-year tax fraud scheme at former president Donald Trump's family business.
+Weisselberg pleaded guilty to all 15 charges he faced, including grand larceny and falsifying business records, and paid some $2 million in taxes, penalties and interest.
+As part of his plea deal, Weisselberg testified at last year's trial of the Trump Organization, which also was charged with the tax fraud scheme.

-Former Trump Organization chief financial officer Allen Weisselberg was released from jail on Wednesday, according to New York City Department of Correction records.
+Former Trump Organization Chief Financial Officer Allen Weisselberg was released from jail on Wednesday, according to New York City Department of Correction records.
+Weisselberg was sent to New York's Rikers Island jail on Jan.
+10 for helping engineer a wide-ranging 15-year tax fraud scheme at former President Donald Trump's family business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)